Last Updated on October 26, 2023 by Sorin Petroj

 As we have explored, table tennis injuries are numerous, each with its unique intensity.
 Taking measures to avoid injuries does not nullify getting hurt.
 It only reduces the chances.

 You should always consult a doctor in the event of an injury and avoid procrastination.
 Self-treatment is only recommended in mild cases.

 These tips will indeed prove to be helpful as you learn how to protect yourself from table tennis injuries.

-If you are a table tennis player, it is essential to take care of your body.
+If you are a table tennis player, taking care of your body is essential.
 We have provided some general guidelines for prevention and treatment if an injury does occur.
 It’s always best to be proactive, but don’t hesitate to reach out if something does happen!

-In addition, don’t forget about exercises like hand splints or carpal tunnel stretches, which a doctor may recommend if you think there might be nerve damage present.
-These will help keep your muscles strong and prevent any more strain on your arm and fingers nerves caused by overuse during play.
+In addition, don’t forget about exercises like hand splints or carpal tunnel stretches, which a doctor may recommend if you think nerve damage is present.
+These will help keep your muscles strong and prevent any more strain on your arm and finger nerves caused by overuse during play.